binipringle/crim-outline/index.md

 <p style="margin-left:7%; margin-right:10%;"><b>Hypo</b></p>

-<p style="margin-left:10%; margin-right:10%;">Professor Kirchmeier drowning; illustrates the bystander effect, and also if you try to save them you might drown too.
+<p style="margin-left:10%; margin-right:10%;">Professor K drowning; illustrates the bystander effect, and also if you try to save them you might drown too.
 You can’t be penalized for not acting.</p>

 <p style="margin-left:7%; margin-right:10%;"><b>Hypo</b></p>